 How much should you spend on wedding decorations?

-“Wedding decorations can certainly add up, but they are not something to stress about financially,” Padalecki says, adding that the most important thing to do first and foremost is decide on an overall budget.
-Once you have that number, Padalecki recommends deciding on “2-3 things” that are most important to you, whether it's catering and food, entertainment, or decor.
+“Wedding decorations can certainly add up, but they are not something to stress about financially,” Padalecki says, adding that the most important thing to do first and foremost is to decide on an overall budget.
+Once you have that number, Padalecki recommends deciding on two to three things that are most important to you, whether it's catering and food, entertainment, or decor.

 Why Trust Brides